Anushri-glitch/Anushri-glitch/README.md

 <h1 align="center">Hi 👋, I'm Anushka Srivastava</h1>
 <h3 align="center">A passionate JAVA Backend Developer from India</h3>

-:arrow_right: I Have Proud of my Music Streaming Service API Project where i was used my proficient programming language Java, Project Building tool Maven, Framework Springboot, Database MySQl and query tool Hibernate.
+:arrow_right: I Have Proud of my Music Streaming Service API Project where I was used my proficient programming language Java, Project Building tool Maven, Framework Springboot, Database MySQl and query tool Hibernate.
 Below the Link Of My Music Streaming Project :point_down:

-:arrow_right: Recently I was completed my Java Oops internship as Teaching Assistant ...In Which i was taken so many interviews of new students and also already admitted students...I was also taken doubts where i solve multiple Java and Oops related queries with different DSA logics...visit my LinkedIn to see details..
+:arrow_right: Recently I have completed my Java Oops internship as Teaching Assistant .In Which I have taken so many interviews of new students and also already admitted students.I have also taken doubts where I solve multiple Java and Oops related queries with different DSA logics.visit my LinkedIn to see details.

-:arrow_right: Currently I am working on my Portfolio website where i m trying to create a best portfolio to show my experiences, courses and certificates as website format...This website using HTML, CSS and Javascript.Soon I will share you the link of my portfolio website.
+:arrow_right: Currently I am working on my Portfolio website where I m trying to create a best portfolio to show my experiences, courses and certificates as website format.This website using HTML, CSS and Javascript.Soon I will share you the link of my portfolio website.

 <img align="right" alt="coding" width="400" src="https://github.com/Anushri-glitch/Anushri-glitch/blob/main/output-onlinegiftools.gif">